mobilecoinfoundation/fog/tools/fog-local-network/README.md

   no consensus server or mobilecoind involved, we are essentially mocking those out.
 - A fog pipeline is stood up, invoking the actual release-mode binaries, and standing up all servers relevant to balance checking.
-- The `balance_check` binary is exercised and the balance it computes is examined.
+- The `sample_paykit_remote_wallet` binary starts a GRPC server that wraps the sample paykit, providing an a GRPC API the fog conformance test can use to exercise the sample paykit.
 - The conformance test drives the inputs to the servers in a fixed way, ensuring that at different steps, view is ahead of ledger, ledger is ahead of view etc., and a correct balance is computed despite this.